-West Bengal is a unique state, the western part of erstwhile Suba Bengal.
-It was the worst affected state due to partition & faced challenges with large scale influx of refugees from the then East Pakistan.
-It is the densely populated state(1029 population per square K.M., as per 2011 Census).
-It has all the variety of geographical features- the high mountains, deep forests & teagardens in the north, the largest Sundarbans Delta, mangroves, the sand-dunes of Medinipur facing the Bay of Bengal in the south, desert-like Bankura & Purulia & Jungle Mahal with deep forests in the West, the alluvial riverine plains in the east.
-The people from different backgrounds of groups, caste, creed religions, languages, food-habits, with diverse culture has made it a confluence of humanity.
+West Bengal is a unique State, the western part of erstwhile Suba Bengal.
+It was the worst affected state due to partition & faced challenges with large scale influx of refugees from the then East Pakistan.It is the densely populated state(1029 population per square K.M., as per 2011 Census).
+It has all the variety of geographical features- the high mountains, deep forests & tea-gardens in the north, the largest Delta, Sundarbans with mangroves, the sand-dunes of Medinipur facing the Bay of Bengal in the south, desert-like Bankura&Purulia& Jungle Mahal with deep forests in the West, the alluvial riverine plains in the The from east. people different backgrounds of groups, caste. creed&religions, languages, food-habits, with diverse culture has made it a confluence ofhumanity.
 Indeed, West Bengal is India in miniature with composite culture & rich heritage.